outpaddling/LPJS/README.md

 systems, or OpenBSD for maximum security.
 Use the highly portable NetBSD to utilize hardware not supported by other platforms.

-Use NetBSD's portable [pkgsrc](https://pkgsrc.org) package manager to install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.
+Use NetBSD's portable [pkgsrc](https://pkgsrc.org) package manager, or the derivative [dreckly](https://github.com/drecklypkg/dreckly) to install common software on all of your nodes, whether running BSD, Linux, macOS, or any other POSIX platform.
-The pkgsrc package manager is portable to virtually all POSIX-compatible systems and provides one of the largest package collections among existing package managers.
-Hence, pkgsrc enables the use of multiple operating systems running identical versions of numerous software applications.
+The pkgsrc and dreckly package managers are portable to virtually all POSIX-compatible systems and provide one of the largest package collections among existing package managers.
+Hence, pkgsrc and dreckly enable the use of multiple operating systems running identical versions of numerous software applications.

+The main difference between the two is that pkgsrc tends to move forward with updates faster, while the dreckly culture leans more toward stability.
+Hence, pkgsrc will likely update packages to the latest version more quickly, at the cost of more frequent regressions (packages broken that were working before).

 ## Design philosophy